-The Big Question 62: Is It True That You Can’t Trust the New Testament Because It’s Biased?
+The Big Question 62: Is The New Testament Untrustworthy Due To It’s Bias?

 This is actually one of the objections against the Bible that I hear the most from people who argue against Christianity.
 And what they’re saying is that you can’t trust what the Bible says about the life the death and the resurrection of Jesus because the New Testament was written by his followers.
 Therefore the authors were biased and you can’t trust a bar of what they say.

 This sounds somewhat right at face value doesn’t it?
 But let’s dig a little deeper.

 The reality is that unless you’re a completely objective robot everyone always has an opinion about everything.
 All history is written by someone and everyone has some kind of bias.

 If you win the lottery you’ll be biased about it when you talk to someone about it won’t you?
 But that doesn’t mean that it never happened or that it wasn’t a good thing does it?

 The reality is that if you’re going to throw away every document in the world that has some bias in it you’d basically have to do away with writing and with knowledge as a whole.
 You’d have to throw away the entire discipline of history.